ufko-org/wapp/README.md

 - Wapp framework
 - SQLite3

-This means it could run in various environments, including jails, without external dependencies.
+This means it could run in various environments, **including jails**, without external dependencies.
 The static compilation ensures portability and simplicity in deployment.

 ## Interpreter Changes